What you can expect from this article...

 Not only that but you will have many more close encounters with the wildlife than you would elsewhere as they have never had reason to fear humans and are relaxed and laid back in your presence.
 The sea lions will even show off for you and play with you in the water!

 It is also one of the most natural, relaxing places in the world.
 So little pollution or crowds – you will feel so far removed from everyday life!
 If you need any more reasons to go, see my articles about different Galapagos Islands;

-What activities will I be doing during my Galapagos cruise?
+What activities will I be doing during my G Adventures Galapagos cruise?

 Most days include at least one walk and a couple of snorkel trips.
 The walks are not long (a few miles at most) but can be quite challenging as often involve scrambling over boulders.
-I suggest bringing a which makes this much easier.
-There are a few available on the boat but it’s better to have your own.
+I suggest bringing walking poles which makes this much easier.
+There are a few available on the boat but it’s better to have your own just in case.